Religion in Oregon: Denominations

 Similar to many northern U.S. states, Oregon's largest religious group (among Christians and in general), based on a 2008 Pew Research Center survey, was Roman Catholics, making up 14% of the state's total population.
 All denominations of Protestant accounted for 30%, Church of Jesus Christ of Latter-Day Saints for 5%, Buddhists for 2%, and unaffiliated for 27%, all higher than the national average.
 A 2009 Gallup poll found that 69% Oregonians identified with a Christian religion.

 Oregon was lower than the national average in people who identify as mainline Protestants, historically black Christians, Catholics, Orthodox Christians, Jehovah's Witnesses, Jews and Muslims.
 Oregon tracks the national average in its number of Hindus.
 The largest denominations by number of adherents in 2000 were the Roman Catholic Church with 348,239; The Church of Jesus Christ of Latter-day Saints with 104,312; and the Assemblies of God with 49,357.

-While Oregon has higher than average rates of evangelical Christianity and Latter-Day Saints compared to mainline or orthodox sects of Christianity, Judaism and Islam, it does have a slightly higher percentage of Buddhists regardless of sect, and is part of an overall growth in Buddhists not of ethnically Asian origin in the West.
+While Oregon has higher than average rates of evangelical Christianity and Latter-Day Saints compared to mainline or orthodox sects of Christianity, Judaism and Islam, it does have a slightly higher percentage of Buddhists regardless of sect, and is part of overall growth in Buddhists not of ethnically Asian origin in the West.
 Oregon also contains the largest community of Russian Old Believers to be found in the United States (nearly 10,000 as of 2002), due to a relatively large immigrant population from areas where the church originated.